Program Website: Classical and Medieval Studies – Hiram College

 notarianmf@hiram.edu

-Janet M Pope, (1998) Interim Associate Dean of the College; Professor of History; Classical & Medieval Studies Advisory Committee; Co-Coordinator of Gender Studies Minor
+Janet M Pope, (1998) Director of the School of Arts, Humanities, and Culture; Professor of History; Classical & Medieval Studies Advisory Committee; Coordinator of Gender Studies Minor

 B.A., Rider College;